- Epidemiology: at-risk populations

 - For patients with known adrenal insufficiency, steroid dose should be increased when undergoing physiologic stress to prevent the development of adrenal crisis.

 - 50 mg IV hydrocortisone Q6hr may be reasonable for patients experiencing severe stress (e.g. major surgery, severe infection).
+This represents roughly eight times the normal physiologic output of steroid (Rushworth 2019).

 - Lesser degrees of stress may be managed by smaller increases in the steroid dose (e.g. doubling or tripling of maintenance steroid dose for patients with fever).4